LekaiSong/TwitterAPI/Instruction.md

 Then, enter a Twitter account you are interested in in line 99 and choose how many images you want to collect from tweets in line 47.
 At last, type "python Tweepy-images.py" in the terminal.

-2. Use FFMPEG to Convert Images into a Video
+2.Use FFMPEG to Convert Images into a Video

 Type "pip install ffmpeg" to install ffmpeg.
 Run the "convert_to_video.py" which calls a system command "ffmpeg -f image2 -r 0.2 -i /home/ece-student/Pictures/%02d.jpg "+screen_name+".mp4" to output a mp4.